 Long-term motivation: medium

 Year of publication: Early Access 2020 / Release 2021

 If you are now afraid of Endzone - A World Apart, expect complexity en masse and failure non-stop, the all-clear is given: Yes, the strategic survival development game is complex.
 But no, it is not impossible to keep your settlement alive.
 However, you have to be willing to learn from your mistakes.
 That is assumed.
 But then an excellent, if not perfectly, interlocked game unfolds, which shines with challenges on the level of detail.
 Here and there weaknesses are revealed in the B-Bote, for example with regard to the electricity system.
 And despite the zoom and rotatable camera, it is sometimes difficult to keep an overview.

-The cycle of goods is manageable in comparison to additional games such as the offshoots of the Anno series.
+The cycles of goods are manageable compared to development games like the offshoots of the Anno series.
 It's much more about doing the right things at the right time.
-Because time is an essential element in this game.
-Not because time is always ticking down, but because everything needs time at Endzone - A World Apart.
-Research takes time, because of the necessary knowledge points and because you also have to venture out to explore in order to get hold of all the resources you need.
-This is sometimes “too much” in everyday survival, which is difficult enough to master without artificial hurdles.
-Still, it's fun and actually always.
+Time is an essential element in this game.
+Not because time is always ticking down, but because everything takes time at Endzone - A World Apart.
+Research takes time and because of the necessary knowledge points and because you also have to dare exploratory trips in order to be able to get hold of all the necessary resources.
+That is sometimes "too much" in everyday survival, which is difficult enough to master even without artificial hurdles.
+It's still fun, actually, always.
 We are always optimizing and adapting, hour by hour.

 What is particularly positive is the noticeably increasing learning curve.
 The entry is shallow, beginners find the game well.
 All the dynamics then gradually contribute to the fact that the level of difficulty increases steadily.
 The result of that?
 You have to invest hour after hour in the game again.